 By Izzy & Phil from The Gap Decaders

-One of the must-see natural landmarks of France, the Gorge du Verdon, is nestled deep in limestone massifs of Provence.
-The gorge is the deepest and longest in France and should be on your itinerary if you’re planning a French road trip.
+One of the must-see natural landmarks of France and one of Europe’s Natural Wonders, the Gorge du Verdon, is nestled deep in limestone massifs of Provence.
+The gorge is the deepest and longest in France and should be on your itinerary if you are planning a French road trip.

 By Ophelie from limitless Secrets